What are the 7 Ps of Marketing?

 If you get more than one customer complaint about any process, pinpoint what's going wrong and figure out how to fix it.

-As you develop your marketing mix, consider how each element affects the rest to create a unified brand experience for your consumers.
+Develop your marketing mix and integrate it into your marketing essentials.
+As you develop your marketing mix, consider how each element affects the rest to create a unified brand experience for your consumers, from the user experience to the perceived value of your product.
 Think about how a product's price changes its promotion strategy, how specifications will contribute to pricing, and how your people carry out processes.
 Ensure that your people and the tools they use can communicate with each other, and use the right tools to reach the right people.